majguo/weblogic-on-azure-1/dr-filesystem/README.md

          1. Set `mspVM1,mspVM2` for "SECONDARYMANAGEDVMSNAMELIST".
          1. Set `<your prefix>`-demo-traffic-manager for "TRAFFICMGRRG".
          1. Set `<your prefix>`-demo for "PROFILENAME".
+         1. Set `gw-eastus` for "PRIMARYENDPOINTNAME".
-         1. Set `gw-westus` for "ENDPOINTNAME".
+         1. Set `gw-westus` for "SECONDARYENDPOINTNAME".
          1. Click OK.
       1. Click OK.
       1. Set appropriate value (e.g., "start-secondary-cluster") for "Name" of the action.